jonatack/bitcoin-development/how-to-review-bitcoin-core-prs.md

 dangerous territory.
 The goal of Bitcoin Core is to maintain the correct consensus on the Bitcoin network -- all else is secondary.

+Gather context about the change you have in mind.
+Has it already been proposed in the past?
+Do issues or PRs about it already exist?
+(They probably do).
+Sleuth a bit.
+Search the `git log -S` history.
+Look at the `git blame` of the code in question and `git show` the commits.
+Check the GitHub file history.
+You'll see who understands that part of the codebase and be contacted for questions or review.

 Test coverage is essential; don't hesitate to write any missing [unit](https://github.com/bitcoin/bitcoin/tree/master/src/test) or [functional](https://github.com/bitcoin/bitcoin/tree/master/test/functional)